jeffqchen/Diamond-Monster-3D-VRAM-Expansion/README.md

 Please be reminded that extra RAM does not bring any significant performance gain to the Voodoo 1 in most use cases.
 This is a pure functionality expansion, and the performance in that expanded scenario is miserable.
 There are very good reasons why 3Dfx ended up going with the 2+2 RAM configuration instead of more.

+BitsUndBolts [made a video](https://www.youtube.com/watch?v=zTUwuydDcZQ) benchmarking the cards before and after the RAM expansion.

 To complete this mod you will be soldering the following number of joints:
 - FBI & TMU Board (2x)
   - Castellated Holes: (40-4)*4